bcgov/digital-trust-toolkit/docs/governance/credential_template.md

 - The credential will be revoked in the following cases:
   ...
-- A credential will be revoked and re-issued in the following cases:
+- The credential will be revoked and re-issued in the following cases:
   ...

 ## Credential Definition